There are plenty of other nutritious grains, but instead they often use cheap fillers like rice.

 - Partly organic.
 The quinoa is listed as organic, not the lentils.
 But something organic is better than nothing organic.

 - Finding it in-store.
-In the LA area we never seen this at Whole Foods, Ralph’s, Pavilions, Vons, or the local health food grocers.
+In the LA area we never seen this at Kroger/Ralph’s, Pavilions, Vons, or the local health food grocers.
 So plan ahead and order online so you have it handy for when you need it.